 In addition to enabling monitoring of your customers' computers and servers (via installed agents), Atera also enables monitoring of printers, RAIDs, routers, and other SNMP devices.
 This article describes the process of adding OIDs for SNMP device monitoring.

 The first step in monitoring SNMP devices is adding the SNMP devices to Atera.
 Once your devices have been added, you can add OIDs (Object Identifiers) for the specific parameters you wish to monitor on the devices.
-Additionally, Atera automatically monitors some specific parameters on printers as well as Linux-based devices (see 'Automatic Monitoring' at the end of this article).
+Additionally, Atera automatically monitors specific parameters on printers and Linux-based devices (see 'Automatic Monitoring' at the end of this article).

 You can add OIDs (Object Identifiers) for the specific parameters you wish to monitor on your SNMP devices.